SonurK/g4bg3rgam35/challenge-four-front-end/README.md

 ## Development server

-Run `ng s -o` for a dev server.
+Run `ng s -o` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 the valid users in order to login into the app are: